typegaro/workforge/README.md

-# 🧰 Workforge (Go)
+# 🧰 Workforge

 Tired of doing the exact same 4 setup steps every time you open a project?
 Same.
 Workforge is a tiny Go CLI that spins up your local dev environments with tmux and Git Worktree support.
 Hit `wf open`, pick a project, and-poof-windows, commands, and hooks greet you like you meant to be productive.

 ALPHA WARNING: This is more MVP than finished software.
 Interfaces, messages, and behavior can change without notice.
-Great for your laptop.
-Not your production servers.

 ## ✨ What It Does Well